 Moscow is a tiny village located in the state of Ohio.
-With a population of 155 people and just one neighborhood, Moscow is the 795th largest community in Ohio.
-Moscow has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 157 people and just one neighborhood, Moscow is the 795th largest community in Ohio.
+Moscow has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-When you are in Moscow, you'll notice that it is more blue-collar than most other communities in America.
-72.00% of Moscow’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Moscow is a blue-collar town, with 72.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Moscow is a village of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Moscow who work in office and administrative support (14.00%), business and financial occupations (14.00%), and sales jobs (0.00%).

-A relatively large number of people in Moscow telecommute to their jobs.
-Overall, about 42.42% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 42.42% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Moscow is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Moscow doesn't have a public transportation system that people use for their commute.

 In Moscow, just 6.45% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.